rphilipzhang/AI-PhD-S26/Notes/AI-Generated/6-Model_Free_RL.md

 ## Abstract

-This article provides a comprehensive introduction to model-free reinforcement learning (RL), a paradigm where agents learn optimal behavior through direct interaction with the environment without requiring explicit knowledge of transition dynamics or reward functions.
+This article provides a comprehensive introduction to model-free reinforcement learning (RL), where agents learn from experience without knowing the transition dynamics or reward function.
 The content is based on the lecture slides from the course "DOTE 6635: Artificial Intelligence for Business Research" and is supplemented with additional explanations and references to foundational literature.
-We begin by examining the core challenges of RL and the distinction between model-based and model-free approaches.
-Subsequently, we delve into Monte Carlo (MC) methods for policy evaluation and iteration.
-Finally, we explore Temporal-Difference (TD) learning, a cornerstone technique that combines ideas from MC methods and dynamic programming, and compare the bias-variance trade-offs between these two fundamental approaches.
+We first discuss the core challenges of RL and the distinction between model-based and model-free approaches.
+We then cover **model-free prediction (policy evaluation)** via Monte Carlo (MC) methods, Temporal-Difference (TD) learning, and **n-step** methods that interpolate between them.
+Finally, we study **model-free control**—learning optimal behavior—via MC control with ε-greedy exploration (including GLIE schedules), and TD control algorithms such as **SARSA** (on-policy) and **Q-learning** (off-policy), highlighting the practical trade-offs behind their different targets.

 ## 1. Introduction to Model-Free Reinforcement Learning